akuity/argocd-mcp/README.md

 To update the TypeScript type definitions based on the latest Argo CD API specification:

-1. Download the `swagger.json` file from the [official Argo CD repository](https://github.com/argoproj/argo-cd/blob/master/assets/swagger.json).
+1. Download the `swagger.json` file from the [ArgoCD release page](https://github.com/argoproj/argo-cd/releases), for example here is the [swagger.json link](https://github.com/argoproj/argo-cd/blob/v2.14.11/assets/swagger.json) for ArgoCD v2.14.11.

 2. Place the downloaded `swagger.json` file in the root directory of the `argocd-mcp` project.